emve-me/emve-web-client/README.md

       - Splits API transport into websockets and HTTP requests
       - For subscriptions, did not like their suggested implementation so used lower level workaround
     - UX
+      - Responsive
       - Kept flows a simple as possible
+        - Streamline creating a party to one click
       - Empty states
-      - Streamline creating a party to one click
       - Remote, dead simple, default to showing your parties status or a very familiar search bar to find a song
     - Code organisation
       - React / Apollo let you use components for everything